Energy band and band gap of atom

-According to Niels Bohr’s atomic model, electrons in the atoms do not have a continuous energy.
-Electrons can only have a certain set of energy.
-This is why the orbits of electrons in the atomic model are represented by lines.
+According to Niels Bohr’s atomic model, electrons subordinate to an atomic nucleus do not have continuous energy.
+Electrons can only have sparsely defined energies.
+This is why lines in the atomic model represent the orbits of electrons.

-If there is only one atomic nucleus, it will be explained, but if the nuclei are densely attached like solids, the electron orbits of the atoms become thicker as they overlap each other.
+If there is only one nucleus alone, this explanation will end, but if the nuclei are densely attached like a solid, the atoms’ electron orbits overlap each other and become thicker.

-As a result, the energy level becomes a band of constant width not a single line.
+As a result, the energy level now takes a band (band) with a certain width rather than a single line.

-Semiconductors use energy bands and energy gaps well.
-Semiconductors can control the current flow according to the surrounding physical conditions.
-This property can be used instead of a physical switch.
-The remarkable development of computers and many other electronic devices is based on this property.
+If you use the energy band and the bandgap well, you can control the current flow according to the surrounding physical situation.
+This property can also be used instead of a physical switch.
+The remarkable advancement of computers and other electronic devices is the utilize of this property.